-If you’re just getting started with making repeat patterns and other surface designs on your iPad, you probably have a ton of questions swirling around in your head.
-What program should I use?
+If you’re just getting started with making repeat patterns on your iPad you probably have a ton of questions.
+What app should I use?
 What file sizes can I work with?
 How do you even make a repeat pattern?
 I’ll cover all those questions and more in this post!

-- You can work in any file size (unlike most iPad based design programs)
+- You can work in any file size with no layer limits

 - You can see a live preview of your design while you create it

 - You can work with vectors (which means you can resize your repeat elements an unlimited amount of times to an unlimited size without losing any quality)